Fortify the Shortest Stave in Attention: Enhancing Context Awareness of Large Language Models for Effective Tool Use: Ablation Study

-Considering the cost issues mentioned above, we conduct an ablation study on the components of \(\mathcal{B}_{c}\) using the NQ dataset, instead of Toolbench, to assess the effectiveness of our search algorithm.
-We investigated the impact of varying \(N\), the size of \(\mathcal{B}_{c}\), and \(T\), the search stride (granularity).
-We created three variations of \(\mathcal{B}_{c}\) with different \(N\) and \(T\), with each variation acting as a counterpart to the others.
-The specific values of \(N\) and \(T\), along with their respective search outcomes, are presented in Table~\ref{tab:ab}.
-Furthermore, we compare these searched \(\mathcal{B}_{c}\) with (1) $\mathcal{B}_{A.S.}$ whose base values form arithmetic sequences with common differences of 3,000 and 4,000, respectively; (2) each individual element within \(\mathcal{B}_{c}\).
+As the evaluation process for ODQA is both objective and convenient, it enables us to investigate whether our identified $\mathcal{B}_{c}$ approaches optimality through the examination of numerous permutations of base values.
+Conducting this study on ToolBench is too costly for us, as it needs the prohibitive use of GPT-4 and ChatGPT for API calls.

-We compare various variations against one another and illustrate the differences in accuracy in Figure~\ref{fig:heap}.
-A higher accuracy discrepancy indicates that a particular variation is performing better.
-Our findings reveal that the combined bases in searched $\mathcal{B}_{c}$ yield better accuracy than any single base working independently and demonstrates superior performance compared to $\mathcal{B}_{A.S.}$.
-And a proper choice of $N$ and $T$ may contribute to increased accuracy.
-For more experiments and detailed results, please refer to the appendix~\ref{apx:ab-detail}.
+We conducted an analysis of our search algorithm~\ref{alg:search} using the NQ dataset.
+We investigate the impact of varying \(N\), which represents the size of \(\mathcal{B}_{c}\), as well as \(S\), which corresponds to the search stride (i.e., granularity).
+We generated four distinct variations of \(\mathcal{B}_{c}\).
+The values of \(N\) and \(S\), along with their respective corresponding \(\mathcal{B}_{c}\) datasets, are provided in the upper section of Table~\ref{tab:ab}.
+Additionally, we compare these \(\mathcal{B}_{c}\) with the following variants: